SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

-- Each task is added using the [`TaskGroup.addTaskUnlessCancelled(priority:operation:)`][] method, to avoid adding starting new work after cancellation.
+- Each task is added using the [`TaskGroup.addTaskUnlessCancelled(priority:operation:)`][] method, to avoid starting new work after cancellation.

 - Each task checks for cancellation before starting to download the photo.